Dropshipping vs ecommerce: a detailed comparison

 Learn more about us

-Setting up a business is easier than ever thanks to the internet.
-You can sell a product or a service online with little hassle – all you need is an idea, a supplier, and a website.
-Start-up costs are minimal, but the potential gains are huge, so much so, that more than 85,000 new online businesses were launched in the UK during the 2020 lockdown.
-Many of those businesses are dropshipping companies.
+Setting up a business is easier than ever, thanks to the internet.
+You can sell a product or a service online with little hassle – all you need is an idea, a supplier and a website.

 What is ecommerce?

-According to the ONS, ecommerce was worth a staggering £137.38 billion in 2020, and that figure is set to increase year on year.
-Worldwide, ecommerce brought in a massive $4.28 trillion USD.
+According to Statista, the UK ecommerce market revenue will be a staggering $149.30 billion in 2024, and that’s expected to show an annual growth rate of 6% by 2028.
+Worldwide, ecommerce brought in a massive $6.3 trillion USD.
 It’s a huge industry, and all estimates forecast ecommerce to overtake every other form of shopping in the coming years.

 Examples of ecommerce businesses include: